 Published July 11, 2012

 The committee's draft measure would save $3.5 billion a year from current spending levels through such steps as ending the practice of direct payments for nonactive farmers and consolidating conservation programs.
-Of that, $1.6 billion in savings would come from tightening eligibility rules and ending abuses in the food stamp program.
+Of that, $1.6 billion in savings would come from tightening eligibility rules and ending abuses in the food stamp.

 The Senate version of the farm bill passed last month on a bipartisan vote would save about $2.3 billion a year, with $400 million coming from the food stamp program.